juliaosinska/Groovii/README.md

 ## Notes
 - To switch Spotify accounts, click the "Switch Spotify Account" button on the home page.
 This will clear the session and delete the `.cache` file, ensuring the next login uses the correct account.
+- The AI agent analyzes lyrics for each liked song using Genius.com or similar, and only selects tracks that fit the user's mood/description.
+- If not enough tracks are found, the agent recommends additional real Spotify tracks, always excluding those already used.
 - All UI is modernized and unified.
 - The app uses best practices for API security and user authentication.
 - Do **not** commit your `.env` file or any secrets to git (see `.gitignore`).